saadbadreddine/sefactory-fsw-final-project/README.md

 <img src="./readme/title2.svg"/>

-> Hustle is a map based LFG app aimed at sports player struggling to find teams or individuals to play with in the areas that they live in.
+> Hustle is a map based LFG app aimed at sports players struggling to find teams or individuals to play with in the areas that they live in.
 >
 > Hustle app lets you drop a marker on the map with a sport category of your choosing, the desired time the game will be held, and an announcement message.
-This marker is then broadcasted and shown to all the users of the app, requests can be sent and once accepted users will be redirected to WhatsApp to plan their game.
+This marker is then broadcasted and shown to all the users of the app, requests can be sent and once accepted users will be redirected to WhatsApp to further plan their game.

 ### User Stories